ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+entire party to
+the Tabor Grand Opera House, where
+the boxes and choice seats had been re­
+served, to witness the performance of
+“She.”
+This is one of the finest opera
+houses in the United States, of which
+our Denver fraters are fitly proud, and
+its appointments are all of the best.
+At midnight we were speeding west­
+ward to Salt Lake.
+P. G. S.

+Mrs. H. A. Deming, ot San Francisco, Is said
+to have occupied a year in hunting up and fit­
+ting together the following thirty-eight lines
+from thirty-eight English poets.
+The name of
 the authors are given below.

 1— Why all this toll for triumph of au hour;